dvishchu/labens-2969/docs/source/task_03.rst

 .. image:: assets/task03_overlay_db.png

-Please, note that you will see as well commented part of VRF blue configuration which will be performed in future task.
+Please note that you will also see the commented part of VRF blue configuration which will be performed in future task.
 Based on these variables, ansible playbook will generate our configuration for each device.
-To verify, if our overlay configuration is correct, we can run below playbook, which will go over overlay variables and verify, if our variables are logically correct.
+To verify if our overlay configuration is correct, we can run below playbook, which will go over overlay variables and verify if our variables are logically correct.

 .. code-block:: console

     (ansible) ansible@iol-ansible:~/cat9k-evpn-ansible/dag$ ansible-playbook -i inventory.yml playbook_yml_validation.yml

 Since our previous playbook did not return any error, we can continue.
-In the next step, we will run playbook, which will verify health of our EVPN fabric, e.q. playbook will connect to devices and perform basic health checks like version, license, IP reachability, … on spine and leaf devices.
+In the next step, we will run playbook, which will verify health of our EVPN fabric, e.q. playbook will connect to devices and perform basic health checks like version, license, IP reachability, etc. on spine and leaf devices.

 .. code-block:: console